Velocity Frequent Flyer: Global Wallet card

-Recognition
+Awards

 The Velocity Frequent Flyer program, then called Velocity Rewards, won the 2009 Freddie Awards for best frequent flyer program, best award redemption, best affinity credit card, best member communications, best website.
 This was the fourth consecutive Freddie Awards that Velocity has won.

-The Velocity Frequent Flyer program won the "program of the year" award third year in a row at the 2015 Freddie Awards.
+Velocity Frequent Flyer also won the "program of the year" award for the third year running at the 2015 Freddie Awards.